rpm-software-management/rpm/tests/README.md

 least the CMake option `ENABLE_PYTHON=<ON|OFF>`.
 See also the [INSTALL](../INSTALL) file for more information.

+> [!NOTE]
+> Consider using `cmake --preset dev` when configuring your build in order to
+> get the standard development build that enables all features including the
+> test-suite itself.

 If the test-suite is configured in native mode, it may sometimes be useful to verify that everything passes in non-native mode too as that's what our CI uses.
 To do that, run: